ejamroz/Authorize.Net_XojoGateway/README.md

 # Authorize.Net_XojoGateway
 A module for  integrating Xojo applications with Authorize.net's CIM and payment gateways using their JSON API.
 More information about their APIs [here](http://developer.authorize.net/api/reference/).
 This was designed for a project with certain limitations, so I have not integrated their full API (Apple Pay, PayPal, etc).
 Hopefully when I get some time I will get around to doing that, or if you want to help out feel free to fork and add!

+## Support
+* The current version has only been tested on an OSX system
+* Version 1.0.5 does not have reverse compatability with earlier versions

 ## Usage
 To use ANet's API you must either have a merchant account or a [sandbox account](https://developer.authorize.net/hello_world/sandbox/) with them.
 Once you have a mechant login and transaction key you will be able to test their API.
 See the code in the aNetModuleTest window for examples.
 Each button demostrates a different capability.
 There is dummy data already hard coded in, so feel to change it to see what happens.